 - With the battery removed, press and hold the test button for 15-20 seconds.

 - Replace the new battery in the detector and plug in the power supply.

 When the power is restored, the smoke detector should chirp once.
 However, your low-battery chirping should no longer be a problem.
 There is one other thing you can do to reduce the possibility of ever hearing chirping from your smoke detector, and this is to change your batteries before the chirp is heard.

 A good rule of thumb and industry standard is to change the batteries in your smoke detectors every six months.
 October is Fire Prevention Month and a good time to change all your detectors in your home.
 However, if your detectors are chirping, change your batteries immediately.

 If your smoke detector is more than 10 years old, the unit should be replaced with a newer one.

 Detectors can be purchased at your local hardware stores, or your local fire department may have a program to distribute them.
 It is recommended that smoke detectors be installed in each bedroom of your home and a hallway.
 However, if you only have one smoke detector, placing it in the hallway outside of all bedrooms is the best location for placement.

 If you live in the city of Sacramento and would like to get more information on how to get a smoke detector installed in your home call 311 from a hard-line telephone.
-For useful and up to date information on current events you’re welcome to follow the Captain Jonathan Burgess, Public Information Officer of the Sacramento Fire Department, on Twitter or Facebook by using the links below.
+For useful and up to date information on current events you’re welcome to follow the Captain Jonathan Burgess, Public Information Officer of the Sacramento Fire Department, on Twitter (@SacFirePIO) or Facebook (Sacramento Fire Department).